3shape/docker-ci/README.md

 The module comes with CmdLets to perform the most commonly used tasks with regards to building docker images:

 - Build
-- Test (not implemented yet)
+- Tests
 - Lint
+- Login
+- Pull
+- Push
 - Tag
-- Push (not implemented yet)

-For each tasks there is a corresponding CmdLet, for instance Invoke-DockerBuild to build an image.
+For each tasks there is a corresponding CmdLet:

+- Invoke-DockerBuild
+- Invoke-DockerTests
+- Invoke-DockerLint
+- Invoke-DockerLogin
+- Invoke-DockerPull
+- Invoke-DockerPush
+- Invoke-DockerTag

 To run, just do